 Mary Andrews

-"" Growing up as a child with a disability, I saw the obstacles my mother faced to ensure I had the tools succeed in school.
-I want to make sure every parent has the tools to advocate for their children as my mother did for me." "
+"Mary’s passion for advocacy is deeply personal.
+"Growing up as a child with a disability, I witnessed the challenges my mother faced to ensure I had the tools to succeed in school.
+I want to make sure every parent has the resources to advocate for their children, just as my mother did for me."
+When she’s not working, Mary cherishes time with her fabulous daughter and family. "

 Darne’Jia Scott-Perkins